 There is a toilet and wet room shower area off the downstairs lounge and a bedroom also on the ground floor – so this house would suit someone who is not able to easily manage stairs.

 The garden is large and contains graveled areas and lawn, with a mature willow tree that provides shade in the summer.
-Having been recently landscaped the garden will continue to evolve with new plantings.
+There are a few steps up onto the lawned and terraced areas.

 If you have any specific questions about Culls Cottage and its facilities or suitability for your group please just email firstname.lastname@example.org – we want this to be the perfect cottage for your stay.